Axway/streams-open-docs/content/en/docs/install/_index.md

 ##### Externalized MariaDB TLS

-For security purpose, it's highly recommended to enable TLS communication between your database and Streams microservices.
+For security purposes, it's highly recommended to enable TLS communication between your database and Streams microservices.
 You can enable [One-Way TLS](https://mariadb.com/kb/en/securing-connections-for-client-and-server/#enabling-one-way-tls-for-mariadb-clients) or [Two-Way TLS](https://mariadb.com/kb/en/securing-connections-for-client-and-server/#enabling-two-way-tls-for-mariadb-clients).

 {{< alert title="Note" >}} If you use a provider for your MariaDB database, make sure the Two-Way method is available. (e.g. not available with AWS RDS).{{< /alert >}}